mateusap1/plutus-reference/README.md

         } deriving stock (Haskell.Show, Generic, Haskell.Functor)
 ```

-Simmilarly to [`TxConstraint`](#txconstraint), we can create `InputConstraint`s, that, when used with a helper function, basically say "Create an input that follow these conditions: ...".
+Simmilarly to [`TxConstraint`](#txconstraint), we can create `InputConstraint`s, that basically say "This input need to follow these conditions: ...".

 ### OutputConstraint